 The camera in Windows 10 Mobile is faster and simpler to use than ever before.
 Whether you’re a beginner or a pro, flexible controls help you capture the moment, beautifully.

-To view and adjust the photo you just took, select the small, circular image in the top corner.
+To view and adjust the photo you just took, select the small image in the top corner.

 Your camera is all set to help you take great pictures, automatically.

 On some devices, rich HDR helps you capture beautiful photos even in tough lighting conditions, and is set to turn on automatically when you need it.
 When it's on, your camera snaps several images at different exposure settings—and even adds flash when appropriate—and then blends them together into a single photo for more natural-looking lighting.